 Prairie Nursery is Neonicotinoid-Free.
-These chemicals are not used in any part of our greenhouse or seed production processes.
+We do not use neonicotinoids in any part of our plant growing, or seed production processes.

 Both targeted and non-targeted insects are affected by neoticotinoids.
-Any caterpillars that feed on the plants, butterflies that nectar on them, or any bees collecting pollen are at risk when they utilize plants treated with neonicontinoids.
-Neonicotinoids are toxic to both honey bees and bumblebees, and are a causative factor in honey bee Colony Collapse Disorder.
+Caterpillars that feed on the plants, butterflies that nectar on them, or any bees collecting pollen are at risk when they utilize plants treated with neonicontinoids.
+The chemical disrupts the central nervous system of insects and other invertebrates, and sufficient doses cause paralysis and death.
+Neonics are toxic to both honey bees and bumblebees, and are a causative factor in honey bee Colony Collapse Disorder.

 What You Can Do